aritram1/AgentForceMasterOrg/README.md

 ---

-### 3. **LoginFlowController**
+### 4. **Subscriber_LoginFlowController**
-- **Description**: An Apex class designed to send login information to an external API when a user logs in.
+- **Description**: An Apex class designed to handle login flows for subscriber orgs and manage interactions with external APIs.
-- **File**: `LoginFlowController.cls`
+- **File**: `Subscriber_LoginFlowController.cls`
 - **Key Features**:
+  - Handles login flow logic for subscriber orgs.
-  - Sends a POST request to an external API with user login details.
+  - Sends a POST request to an external API to track login events.
-  - Handles errors gracefully and logs debug information.
+  - Validates responses from the external API and logs errors if any issues occur.
+  - Provides utility methods to support login flow customization.

 ---